Internal Deadlines, Drug Approvals, and Safety Problems

 Date Written: July 26, 2019

-Absent explicit quotas, incentives, reporting, or fiscal year-end motives, drug approvals around the world surge in December, at month-end, and before holidays.
-In the United States, the number of December drug approvals is 80% larger than in any other month.
-Similar patterns hold in the EU and in Asia.
-Drugs approved in December, at month-ends, and pre-holiday are associated with significantly more adverse effects, including more life-threatening incidents, and deaths – particularly, drugs most rushed through the approval process.
-These patterns are consistent with a model in which regulators rush to meet internal production benchmarks associated with salient calendar periods: such "desk-clearing" behavior leads to lax review, resulting in both increased output and increased safety issues at particular—and predictable—periodicities over the year.
+Absent explicit quotas, incentives, reporting, or fiscal year-end motives, drug approvals around the world surge in December, at month-ends, and before respective major national holidays.
+Drugs approved before these informal deadlines are associated with significantly more adverse effects, including more hospitalizations, life-threatening incidents, and deaths – particularly, drugs most rushed through the approval process.
+These patterns are consistent with a model in which regulators rush to meet internal production benchmarks associated with salient calendar periods: this “desk-clearing” behavior results in more lax review, leading both to increased output and increased safety issues at particular—and predictable—periodicities over the year.